Commercial and Limited Access Pier Drilling

 Today, the majority of houses are built with a raised perimeter foundation that helps provide support for load-bearing walls and the home’s floors.
 Some houses are built on a large concrete slab that is the base of the home, as well as the ground floor of the structure.

-In some cases, a home may also feature a traditional pier-style foundation with such foundations being the most common in older homes.
+In some cases, a home may also feature a traditional pier and beam foundation with such foundations being the most common in older homes.
 Interestingly, some homes actually feature multiple styles of foundations, but most homes will feature one of three distinct styles when made of concrete:

 In warm climates, the foundation is often an “all in one” style of foundation where the foundation, the slab, and the footing (that’s the bottom part of the foundation that provides support) are all one unit.

 For areas where rain and flooding are common, as well as areas near the coast, raised foundations help protect the home from water damage.
 However, these foundations do require careful planning because they must support a significant amount of weight.

 You’ll usually see one of two types of raised foundations: pier-and-beam or stem wall.
 A pier-and-beam foundation features a series of concrete blocks that stand on footings that provide reinforcement.
 Sometimes brick blocks are used.

 A stem wall foundation is almost the same, but the footings below the piers aren’t separate and form a continuous line of support under the beams.

 Manufacturers will treat wood with preservatives that help the wood resist decay.
 This lightweight option is moderately easier to install, and they’re also moisture resistant, which can help in humid areas.